GeopJr/ultimate-gtk4-crystal-guide/docs/en/concepts/gresource.md

 There are quite a few ways to bundle such assets in Crystal (including manually loading them using macros), however GResource offers something important that they don't - being integrated with GTK.

-That allows you to eg. directly set css & icons to those loaded from the bundle (`Widget#icon_name = "path/in/bundle/icon.svg"`).
+That allows you to e.g. directly set css & icons to those loaded from the bundle (`Widget#icon_name = "path/in/bundle/icon.svg"`).

 To get started, create a `data/APP_ID.gresource.xml` with the following content: